permalinks/permalinks/docs/custom-replacement-patterns.md

-Adding patterns is easy, just add a `patterns: []` property to the `permalinks` option, then add any number of patterns to the array.
+Adding patterns is easy, just add a `replacements: []` property to the `permalinks` option, then add any number of patterns to the array.
 For example, let's say we want to add the `:project` variable to our permalinks:

 ```js
 var options = {